pollackscience/pyviz_med/README.md

 # PyViz Med
-Medical image viewer for pyviz.
+Interactive medical image viewer for jupyter notebooks.

 ## Installation
 We recommend using Anaconda to manage dependencies and virtual environments.